xx2416/student_test_2024/README.md

 In the same markdown file, the second section would be your answers to the questions about shell commands under `shell_commands/questions.md`.
 If the answer is a code, put it in the code chunk in markdown.

+### SoS

+Please install `SoS` on your computer (simply type `pip install sos` in the terminal to install, or, check out here for [alternative installation methods](https://vatlab.github.io/sos-docs/running.html#Local-installation) if you have troubles with that command).

-## Task 2: Jupyter notebook and R/Python
+### Jupyter notebook and R/Python

 Please [install jupyter notebook](https://jupyter.org/install) on your own computer, and then download both notebooks under folder `notebook/`.
 Add a cell at the beginning of each notebook and put your name there.

-## Task 3: Statistical genetics
+## Task 2: Statistical genetics

 The first notebook, `notebook/finemapping.ipynb` is an exercise with the `susieR` package in R. This is somewhat advanced material for those who has a background in statistical genetics.

+### Summary of the SuSiE method
 Please add another section in the notebook after where you put your name, and make the section title "Summary of the SuSiE method".
 Then take a read at [this paper](https://academic.oup.com/jrsssb/article/82/5/1273/7056114) before you run this notebook to know some basic concepts that we might mention in the notebook.
 Please then summarise the SuSiE method in a paragraph and describe what it does.
+You are supposed to summarize it yourself instead of copying content from the abstract directly.
+You can start the summary after reading the paper but you may also understand it better after you run the notebook.

+### Run the notebook

+Please follow the instructions in the notebook, and run all the cells.
+Answer the questions within the notebook directly and keep the code (that you use to get the answer) instead just leaving the answer there.

+### Problem-Solving

+During the process of running the notebook, you can take some notes and put them into a new section at the end of the notebook, where you can share with us any problem you have and how you solve it (for example, by some QA page on [Stack Overflow](https://stackoverflow.com) or simply get the answer from ChatGPT.

+## Task 3: SoS notebook

+In a sos notebook, you can run different kernels for different cells.
+Please follow the instructions in the notebook `notebook/data_analysis_sos.ipynb` and also add a cell at the beginning with your name.

 Please follow the instructions in it and run all the cells.
-When you run the cells one by one, you can take some notes and put them into a new section at the end of the notebook, where you can share with us any problem you have and how you solve it (for example, by some QA page on [Stack Overflow](https://stackoverflow.com) or simply get the answer from ChatGPT.

-Please follow the instructions and complete the genetic fine-mapping exercise `notebook/finemapping.ipynb`.
-This is somewhat advanced material for those who has a background in statistical genetics.

-## Task 3: Jupyter notebook and python

-Now please download the notebook `notebook/data_analysis.ipynb` and also add a cell at the beginning with your name.

-Please follow the instructions in it and run all the cells.
-Feel free to share anything at the end of the notebook as well.
+Feel free to share anything at the end of the notebook as well as you just did for the `notebook/finemapping.ipynb`.

+## Task 4: Report your work and Submission

+Organizing and communicating your work with others is essential to your success in conducting reproducible computational research.
+After you have completed all the tasks above, please make a tarball for the two notebooks and email it to `rd2972@cumc.columbia.edu` for us to review.